 While we can't ignore that our physical existence has an expiration date, I've found that my perception of time has changed wildly, from feeling anxious to expansive.

 This is partly due to the wonderful spell cast while out in nature, making time feel elastic.
 Moments deeply immersed in my senses and fully embodying the present stretch moments into lifetimes.

 It's super important to remember that practices that help us connect with ourselves and the Earth and decrease our stress don't need to take hours to be effective!

-For example, I schedule time in the morning for a 10-minute gratitude ritual in my garden, and then take one or two other brief nature breaks around lunchtime time and late afternoon.
+For example, I schedule time in the morning for a 10-minute gratitude ritual in my garden and then take one or two other brief nature breaks around lunchtime time and late afternoon.

 My expansive view is also due to mindset shifts that affect how I choose to spend my limited time.
-Little encouraging pep talks reminding me of my value and that making healthy choices for myself has ripple effects that benefit my relationships.
+Little encouraging pep talks remind me of my value and that making healthy choices for myself has ripple effects that benefit my relationships.

-Below are my personally-tested mantras to help you reclaim time to fill your cup by helping you overcome every “oh, but i couldn't possibly.”
+Below are my personally-tested mantras to help you reclaim time to fill your cup by helping you overcome every "oh, but I couldn't possibly."

 Would you walk into a room full of people and ignore them?